It took us many more years than I’d like to admit before we finally stumbled on the best debit card option to suit our needs for international travel.

-Every time I’ve ever had to contact customer service at Schwab, I’ve gotten through to a real person quicker than any other bank I’ve used, and on the whole I’ve found their reps to be not only friendly, but more knowledgeable.
+Every time I’ve ever had to contact customer service at Schwab, I’ve gotten through to a real person quicker than any other bank I’ve used, and on the whole, I’ve found their reps to be not only friendly but more knowledgeable.

-We’ve been able to get ahold of reps at all hours in a matter of minutes, and some have even helped us over multiple hours, days, or even weeks troubleshoot a complicated issue we were having with Lori’s Belgian salary payment in Euro to our Schwab account.
+We’ve been able to get ahold of reps at all hours in a matter of minutes, and some have even helped us over multiple hours, days, or even weeks to troubleshoot a complex issue we were having with Lori’s Belgian salary payment in Euro to our Schwab account.

 The Bottom Line

-Based on three years of experience using my Schwab debit card across a multitude of countries and circumstances, Charles Schwab’s debit card, in my view, is the best debit card for international travel.
+Based on four years of experience using my Schwab debit card across a multitude of countries and circumstances, Charles Schwab’s debit card, in my view, is the best debit card for international travel.

 Disclaimer: This article may contain affiliate links, which means that if you buy through them, we receive a small commission at no added cost to you.
 Thanks for supporting AwayGoWe!